 Assess authorized Regional dues and manage the receipt of DBIA dues rebates and revenue disbursements to the Region.

-Authorize and sign all disbursements of Regional funds, and obtain prior approval of the President or, in his or her absence, the Vice President for disbursements over a specified delegated amount or of certain types as established by the Executive Committee.
+Authorize all disbursements of Regional funds, and obtain prior approval of the President or, in his or her absence, the Vice President for disbursements over a specified delegated amount or of certain types as established by the Executive Committee.

 Support all Chapters within the Region with regard to their financial affairs, and not discriminate between the Chapters and/or the Region in doing so.